He applied to 20 of the best colleges and got a full ride to all of them

 He has met countless friends through organizations like QuestBridge, Emerge Fellowship and Breakthrough Collaborative, which match students from low-income communities with higher education opportunities.

-In fact, Michael has at least one friend at every single Ivy League school thanks to these initiatives.
+In fact, Micheal has at least one friend at every single Ivy League school thanks to these initiatives.
 He stressed the importance of using his platform to show other kids that they can dream big, too.

 "I want people to be informed and get access to these same programs," he said.

-Note: CORRECTION: An earlier version of this article misspelled Micheal Brown's first name.